Enhance safety awareness with warehouse guard rails from MINER

 - Control panels: When supervisors know the status of assets such as warehouse doors and truck restraints, they can help the whole team stay aware of potential risk.
 This high-level view comes from connecting powered assets to a centralized control panel.

-When combining assets such as these with responsibly deployed and actively maintained safety railings, it’s easier to inspire confidence in your employees that you take their well-being seriously.
+When combining assets such as these with responsibly deployed and actively maintained industrial safety railings, it’s easier to inspire confidence in your employees that you take their well-being seriously.

 Selecting, installing and maintaining equipment